 For properties that are closer to the main city, most plumbing systems use a sewer system to dispose of waste.
 These systems connect directly to the sewage treatment plant, where all wastewater is processed.

 This is a lot more convenient and eliminates the need for septic tank pumping and cleaning.
 However, you still may need sewer cleaning from time to time to ensure that your sewer lines are flowing properly.

 - Slow drains

 - Foul odors

 All of these symptoms could indicate an issue with your sewer lines.
 The last thing you want is to wake up to a yard full of sewage, which is why regular drain cleaning is a great way to keep your plumbing lines in good shape.

 If you do have a septic tank system in your home, you’re going to be aware of the different types of waste disposal.
 Most homes that have a septic tank generally use a leach field of a cesspool to process waste.

 With a cesspool, these pits need to be pumped regularly to avoid emergencies.
 Similarly, some homes may use electric sewer treatment or pumping station that helps process your wastewater.

-Calvary Plumbing and Heating is your expert For Collins plumbing company.
+Calvary Plumbing and Heating is your expert For Collins plumber.
 Not only do we service septic tanks, but also we can help with your drain cleaning and sewer needs to keep your water supply clean and free of impurities.